core-wg/etch/draft-ietf-core-etch-latest.md

 Version 01 added an example for FETCH and is more explicit about some response codes and options.

-Upcoming version 02 addresses the WGLC comments.
+Version 02 addresses the WGLC comments.

+Version 03 addresses the IETF last-call comments.

 --- back